 A min/max trade size of 0.01/100 lots.

-a $3.50 AUD commission is charged on swaps for each lot traded (on MetaTrader 4 platform).
+$3.50 AUD/ $3.78 USD commission charge for each standard lot traded for MetaTrader 4

 In addition to low spreads, Pepperstone fees on brokerage are also reduced through their PIT (Price Improvement Technology).
 If a better price is detected during execution after a client has placed a trade then this price will be applied.